 Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of private and public equity offerings, debt financings, collaborations, strategic alliances and marketing, distribution or licensing arrangements.
 We do not currently have any committed external source of funds.
 To the extent that we raise additional capital through the sale of common stock or securities convertible or exchangeable into common stock, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that may materially adversely affect your rights as a common stockholder.
-In August 2022, we filed a registration statement on Form S-3 (Shelf) pursuant to which we may issue up to \$75.0 million in shares of common stock in sales deemed to be "at-the-market offerings" (the ATM Program) as defined by the Securities Act of 1933, as amended (Securities Act), and up to \$200.0 million in shares of our common stock, preferred stock, debt securities, warrants and/or units.
+In August 2022, we filed a registration statement on Form S-3 (as amended, the Shelf) pursuant to which we may issue up to \$75.0 million in shares of common stock in sales deemed to be "at-themarket offerings" (the ATM Program) as defined by the Securities Act of 1933, as amended (Securities Act), and up to \$200.0 million in shares of our common stock, preferred stock, debt securities, warrants and/or units.
+As of May 6, 2024, we have sold and issued 109,485 shares of common stock under the ATM Program, with total net proceeds of \$0.2 million.
 Any sale or issuance of securities pursuant to this registration statement or otherwise may result in dilution to our stockholders and may cause our stock price to decline.
-Due to the SEC's "baby shelf rules," which prohibit companies with a public float of less than \$75.0 million from issuing securities under a shelf registration statement in excess of one third of such company's public float in a 12-month period, we are currently only able to issue a limited number of shares which aggregate to no more than one-third of our public float using our Shelf.
+During the three months ended March 31, 2024, we were subject to the SEC's "baby shelf rules," which prohibit companies with a public float of less than \$75.0 million from issuing securities under a shelf registration statement in excess of one third of such company's public float in a 12-month period, and we were only able to issue a limited number of shares which aggregate to no more than one-third of our public float using our Shelf.
+On April 4, 2024, our public float increased above \$75.0 million, and as a result, we are no longer subject to the "baby shelf rules."
+If our public float is less than \$75.0 million on the applicable measurement date in the future, we will again become subject to the baby shelf rules.
 Although alternative public and private transaction structures may be available, these may require additional time and cost, may impose operational restrictions on us, and may not be available on attractive terms.